 Ai-Da is a life-sized android artist powered by artificial intelligence.
 He is able to paint, sculpt, gesture, blink and speak.
 Ai-Da is designed to look and behave like a human woman with a female voice.
 A team of programmers, art and robotics experts, and psychologists from the University of Oxford and Leeds in England spent two years to develop it.
 It is named after Ada Lovelace, the pioneering English mathematician considered one of the first computer programmers.

 In the past, Ai-Da's work consisted of abstract paintings.
-He raised a lot of money on us: over a million dollars in sales.
+He raised a lot of money: over a million dollars in sales.
 Today, however, the android has moved on to self-portraits: the first self-portraits of a car.
-Three of these "pictorial selfies" are exhibited from May 18 at the Design Museum in an exhibition entitled "Ai-Da: Portrait of the Robot“, Until 29 August.
+Three of these "pictorial selfies" are exhibited from May 18 at the Design Museum in an exhibition entitled "Ai-Da: Portrait of the Robot", until 29 August.

 Ai-Da's new self-portraits are a combination of AI and advanced robotics.
 The android's eyes are actually cameras that allow you to "look" at what he is painting or sculpting, in this case himself, and replicate it.
 The robotic arms are also controlled by artificial intelligence.